Cosmology of Tolkien's legendarium: Planets and constellations

 Tolkien developed a list of names and meanings called the Qenya Lexicon.
 Christopher Tolkien included extracts from this in an appendix to The Book of Lost Tales, with mentions of specific stars, planets, and constellations.
 The Sun was called Anor or Ur.
 The Moon was called Ithil or Silmo.
 Eärendil's Star denotes the light of a Silmaril, set on Eärendil's ship Vingilot as it flew across the sky, identified as the planet Venus.
-The English use of the word "earendel" in the Old English poem Christ A was found by 19th century philologists to be some sort of bright star, and from 1914 Tolkien took this to mean the morning-star.
+The English use of the word "earendel" in the Old English poem Christ I was found by 19th century philologists to be some sort of bright star, and from 1914 Tolkien took this to mean the morning-star; he still thought so late in his life, in 1967.
 The line éala éarendel engla beorhtast "Hail, Earendel, brightest of angels" was Tolkien's inspiration.
-Tolkien created Sindarin names for the other planets in the solar system, as recorded in Morgoth's Ring, but these were not used elsewhere.
+Tolkien created Sindarin names for the other planets in the solar system, as recorded in Morgoth's Ring, but did not use these elsewhere.
 The names were Silindo for Jupiter, Carnil for Mars, Elemmire for Mercury, Luinil for Uranus, Lumbar for Saturn, and Nenar for Neptune.
 The Book of Lost Tales lists Morwen as a name for Jupiter.

 A few individual stars have been identified as names of real stars, whether by Tolkien, his son Christopher, or by scholars.
 Tolkien indicates in "Three is Company" in The Fellowship of the Ring that Borgil is a red star which appears between Remmirath (the Pleiades) and before Menelvagor (Orion).
 Larsen and others write that Aldebaran is the only major red star to fit the description.
-Helluin is the dog star, Sirius, while Morwinyon is Arcturus.
+Helluin (also Gil, Nielluin and Nierninwa) is the dog star, Sirius, while Morwinyon is Arcturus.

 As with the planets, a few major constellations are named in the Legendarium, and can be equated with real constellations seen in the Northern hemisphere.
-Eksiqilta is Orion's Belt.
-Menelvagor is Orion the hunter.

-Remmirath, "the Netted Stars", is the Pleiades or Seven Sisters.
-Valacirca, "the Sickle of the Valar", is Ursa Major (the Plough or Big Dipper).
+Eksiqilta (also Ekta) is Orion's Belt.
+Menelvagor (also Daimord, Menelmacar, Mordo, Swordsman of the Sky, Taimavar, Taimondo, Telimbektar, Telimektar, Telumehtar) is Orion the hunter and was meant to represent Túrin Turambar.
+Remmirath (also Itselokte or Sithaloth), "the Netted Stars", is the Pleiades or Seven Sisters.
+Valacirca, "the Sickle of the Valar", is Ursa Major (the Plough or Big Dipper) which Varda set in the Northern sky as a warning to Melkor.
 Wilwarin, meaning "Butterfly", is taken to be Cassiopeia.